renato1010/travel-packing-svelte-typescript/README.md

 ...
 ```

 2. For typing DOM Elements the namescpace `svelte` is only available in .svelte files not for .ts
    So if you need to type a say a callback function/event handler, you'll need to define it in a `.svelte`
-   file like this:
+   file like this: at [src/Item.svelte](src/Item.svelte)

 ```svelte
 <script context="module" lang="ts">